levon003/levon003.github.io/_posts/2024-02-02-rag-for-math-qa.md

 Our research team was particularly interested in conceptual Q&A because we were collaborating with the developers of an intelligent tutoring system called [Rori](https://rori.ai/).
 Rori is focused on procedural support, but at the time didn’t have any built-in conceptual support for students.
 Rori is a smartphone-based chatbot math tutor used by students both in the classroom and at home.
-Rori is a project of the [Rising Academies](https://www.risingacademies.com/) private school system and a participant in the [Learning Engineering Virtual Institute (LEVI)](https://learning-engineering-virtual-institute.org/).
+Rori is a product being developed by [Rising Academies](https://www.risingacademies.com/), an Africa-based education company, school network, and a team in the [Learning Engineering Virtual Institute (LEVI)](https://learning-engineering-virtual-institute.org/).
 (I conducted this research at the [Digital Harbor Foundation](https://digitalharbor.org/), an education non-profit supporting the LEVI program.)

 ![Student working with Rori](/images/rag-for-math-qa/rori_student_usage.jpeg)